Ulster Defence Regiment: Loyalist infiltration

 In June 1980 the UDA shot dead Irish nationalist politician John Turnley in Carnlough, County Antrim.
 A Protestant who came from a unionist background, Turnley had been a member of the SDLP before helping to found the Irish Independence Party, which he later served as chairman.
 Three men were later convicted of his murder and that of Catholic man Rodney McCormick in Larne in August 1980.
 In 2016 it emerged that one of the three had been a member of the UDR.

 In November 1980 UDR Private David Jameson was charged with loaning his legally-held pistol to the UVF and also robbery and hijacking.
 Jameson was seriously injured in an IRA bomb attack in April 1991.
 Jameson's brother, Richard Jameson, was a senior member of the UVF who was killed in a Loyalist feud in January 2000.

-In August 1981 a Catholic man, Liam Canning (19) was shot dead while walking along Alliance Avenue in the Ardoyne area of Belfast.
+In August 1981 a Catholic student, Liam Canning (19) was shot dead while walking along Alliance Avenue in the Ardoyne area of Belfast.
 The killing was initially claimed by the Ulster Freedom Fighters (UFF), the UDA's cover name, but UDR soldier Brian Roberts was later convicted.
 Roberts had used his UDR-issue Walther pistol.
 Roberts was also convicted of shooting and wounding two Catholic men in July 1981.

-During 1982 and 1983 a UVF cell operated from a base operated by the 9th Battalion in Ballymena, County Antrim.
+During 1982 and 1983 a UVF cell operated from a base operated by 9 UDR in Ballymena, County Antrim.
 Security was so lax a local UVF commander had access to a bar inside the base for several months even though he had "known terrorist connections" and a firearms conviction.
 Seven serving UDR soldiers of the Ballymena platoon were convicted of a range of terrorist offences in 1987, including involvement in the murder of a Catholic man by "Shankill Butcher" Lennie Murphy in September 1982.
 The rest of the platoon claimed they never suspected any paramilitary infiltration despite them being on duty together regularly.
 A BBC Panorama documentary broadcast in 1990 alleged that an officer in the regiment said after the arrests "Ulster will one day be grateful to these men".
 The Panorama investigative team confirmed the remark with the soldier to whom it was made; the soldier was so appalled he reported the officer to his superiors but no action was taken.
 The officer was still serving in the UDR at the time the documentary was broadcast.

 In December 1983 serving UDR soldier Private Geoffrey Edwards was charged with the murder of Sinn Féin election worker Peter Corrigan in Armagh in October 1982 and six other attempted murders.
 In all, he admitted nineteen terrorist offences, although he refused to name his UVF accomplices.
 In 1985 Edwards was sentenced to life in prison, with six concurrent twenty-year sentences for attempted murder.